 It is imperative for hoteliers to evaluate their options and plan their strategy, keeping in mind the huge structural changes of the post-pandemic era, including the evolving behavioural shifts in customer demands and expectations.

 Considering this, the travel industry needs to adopt cutting-edge technological innovations to fasten its revival process.
 As per consumer surveys, 72% of the customers were likely to return to a hotel if they had the kind of tech-led services they expected.
-In the post-pandemic world, minimal physical touch and contactless services have become an automatic expectation from any hospitality services.
+In the post-pandemic world, minimal physical touch and contactless services have become an automatic expectation from any hospitality service.

 This is where cloud-based solutions can ignite the revival spark for the travel industry.